ausgerechnet/spheroscope/library/guidelines.md

 - we go for quality rather than quantity

 ## counter examples ##
-- one of the options is implicit (*I prefer brexit*) which is then p3
+- one of the options is implicit (*I prefer brexit*), which is then #3
 - the 'formula' part is realised by an entity reference (*I trust men who X, not men who Y*)
-- general preferability of a concept over another without ascribing the preference to any entity (*It is better to leave than to remain*: user who posted the tweet prefers leaving over remaining)
+- general preferability of a concept over another without ascribing the preference to any entity:
+  + *It is better to leave than to remain*: user who posted the tweet prefers leaving over remaining

 ## confusions ##
+- #3: see above
 - #43: Brexit would be better for the young folks than staying in the EU

 # 19 Entity's Obligation #